Do you want to really learn how to assess and identify individuals with dyslexia effectively, sensitively and individually?

 Choose a start date that suits you

-Start the module in September, January or May.
+Start the Dyslexia Professional Report Writing module in January, May, or September.

 Strand one: Understanding the concept of SpLD and the history of dyslexia identification